daily-co/daily-python/docs/src/usage.rst

     audio_device = Daily.create_custom_audio_device("my-audio-device")

-It is possible to create multiple audio devices but only one can be selected at a time:
+It is possible to create multiple audio devices, but only one can be selected at a time:

 .. code-block:: python